Excel Tips: The SUM Function

 3. Budget Tracking: | Adds up expenses or income, helping in personal or business budget management. |

-You can also use SUM alongside the Trim Function for data analysis!
+You can also use SUM alongside the TRIM Function to clean and analyse your data!

 Similar Useful Functions

-- AUTOSUM: AutoSum is a button, not a function, but can generate your SUM formula for you!
+- AUTOSUM: AutoSum is a button, not a function, but will generate your SUM formula for you!

-- SUMIF: Adds cells based on a specified conditions
+- SUMIF: Adds cells based on a specified condition

-Taking advantage of these functions together will help build your Excel skills overall, but why not top them off with our top rated Excel training!
+Taking advantage of these functions together will help build your Excel skills overall, and make you a well-rounded user!

 Conclusion